-The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
+The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation ocurring on campus involving an immediate threat to the health or safety of members of the campus community.
 Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.

-Students, staff and visitors are encouraged to notify the on campus Kettering Health Police Department (KHPD) at 937-3958695 or dial extension 58695 from an in-house phone of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Steven Henderson, Manager of Kettering Health Police Department Main Campus at Steven Henderson, Manager of Kettering Health Police Department Main Campus of any emergency or potentially dangerous situation.